ninya9k/anonstream/README.md

 ## Features
 * Twitch-looking mobile-friendly web interface
 * Change stream title as you're streaming
+* Secret club mode (only allow in whitelisted people)
-* Viewer count
+* Viewer count & uptime
 * Stream on/off indicator and playback error messages with prompts to refresh
 * Chat with custom names & tripcodes
 * Ban/unban chatters & hide messages
+* Word filter
 * Flood detection / liberal captcha
-* Shows stream uptime
 * List of users watching / not watching
 * Optionally uses videojs (append `?videojs=1` to the URL to enable it)
 * With videojs disabled, you can scrub backwards and forwards on the video timeline.
 If you scrub to the end (the most recent segment), you can achieve really quite low latency, as low as 3 seconds.